 Macroart Bin Paper Timesheets with help from Tensor

-Macroart are a print company with premises in London and Abbotsley, Cambridgeshire.
+Macroart is a print company with premises in London and Abbotsley, Cambridgeshire.
 Their retail team manage the brand identities of some of the high street’s biggest names and they also build, project manage and install exhibition stands worldwide, bringing systems and solutions together to generate the maximum impact.

 Macroart employs around 110 members of staff across their two sites, with about 80 of them working at the company’s production facility in Abbotsley.